Save Time in Microsoft Excel using Shortcuts to Zoom In or Out

 Recommended article: 10 Excel Data Entry Tricks and Shortcuts Every User Should Know

-Check out the following great strategies for zooming in and out using the mouse or the keyboard in Excel.
+Check out the following 4 shortcuts for zooming in and out using the mouse or the keyboard in Excel.

 If you have a mouse wheel in the middle of your mouse, press Ctrl while rolling the mouse wheel forward or backward to zoom in and out.

-Zoom in and out using the keyboard (2016 and later versions)
+2. Zoom in and out using a keyboard shortcut (2016 and later versions)

 If you have Excel 2016 or a later version, you can now zoom in and out by pressing Ctrl + Alt + plus sign (+) or Ctrl + Alt + minus sign (-).
 Use the plus and minus at the top of the keyboard.

-You can zoom in and out by accessing the Zoom dialog in the Ribbon using the keyboard:
+You can zoom in and out by accessing the Zoom dialog in the Ribbon using a keyboard:

 You can also add zoom commands to the Quick Access Toolbar and then use keyboard shortcuts to access them: